YasirHasn9/react-in-depth/README.md

 to make a react router dom works perfectly with TS we need to install another package for the it which is the type definition of `react-router-dom` `npm install --save @types/react-router-dom`

+### styled-components
+its lib enables us to write css-in-js, wow ... right ? to do that
+`npm install --save styled-components  @types/styled-component`